Being on the front cover of FIFA is the biggest honour a footballer can receive in his career, aside from the Ballon d’Or.

 4 Wayne Rooney – FIFA 2006

-But then Paulo Ferreira broke his metatarsal meaning he turned up to the 2006 World Cup looking like he’d spent the previous months boozing in Benidorm.
+But then Paulo Ferreira broke a metatarsal in his foot, meaning he turned up to the 2006 World Cup looking like he’d spent the previous months boozing in Benidorm.

 5 Theo Walcott – FIFA 2010

-Walcott’s appearance on the cover of FIFA ended in World Cup heartbreak as Fabio Capello left him out of England’s squad to travel to South Africa – four years after he was a surprise inclusion in Sven-Goran Eriksson’s 2006 squad.
+Walcott’s appearance on the cover of FIFA ended in World Cup heartbreak as Fabio Capello left him out of England’s squad to travel to South Africa.

 Some would say he had a lucky break though, as England were mauled by Germany in the second round.